Château Canon Pécresse Canon-Fronsac 2019

 Nose

-Dark fruits (blackberry, blackcurrant), violet, licorice, pine resin, and spices
+Dark berries (blackberry, blackcurrant), violet, licorice, pine resin, and spices

-A wine with character, offering a smooth and full-bodied attack, precision, balance, and plenty of energy.
+A wine with character, featuring a smooth, full-bodied attack, precision, balance, and plenty of energy.
 The finish is fruity, juicy, and full of charm.

 Serve